GoofysM8/learning_python/README.md

 # learning_python

-This repo conatins of all my studies, notes and projects in my jorney of learning python
+This repo contains of all my studies, notes and projects in my jorney of learning python

 ## basic_notes